Insurance Sales Agent: Job Description, Duties and Requirements

-In 2013, the U.S. Bureau of Labor Statistics (BLS) reported 354,460 insurance sales agents working in the United States.
-Employment opportunities within the field are expected to increase by 10% over the 2012-2022 decade, according to the BLS.
-The BLS also predicts 45,900 insurance sales agent jobs will be added over that time period.
-Professionals in this field earned an average salary of $63,610 in 2013, based on figures from the BLS.
+In 2014, the U.S. Bureau of Labor Statistics or BLS reported 466,100 insurance sales agents working in the United States.
+Employment opportunities within the field are expected to increase by 9% over the 2014-2024 decade, according to the BLS.
+The BLS also predicts 43,500 insurance sale agent jobs will be added over that time period.

 A career as an insurance sales agent requires basic education, like a high school diploma or a college degree in business or a related field.
 And in this field that has projected employment growth for at least the next decade, states require agents to obtain a license for the state in which he or she will plan to sell insurance.